Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 9 - strcpy: A function that copies a string pointed to.

 Task 10 - Great leaders are willing to sacrifice the numbers: A function that converts a string to integer.

+Task 11 - Don't hate the hacker, hate the code: A program that generates random valid password for a program.